adimadkaikar/CMEECourseWork/week2/README.md

 * tuple.py: This script shows how to navigate through tuples.
 * using_name.py: It is a basic program in python usesd to show the difference between importing a program and running it independently.

+The following groupwork files are also present in this folder:

+* align_seq_fasta.py - Script to align two sequences after taking an input from user.
+It outputs one one best alignment in .csv format.
+If no input is provided it will run with defaults.

+* align_seq_better.py - Script to align two sequences after taking an input from user.
+It saves all the best alignments in binary format.
+If no input is provided the script will run with default arguements.

+* oaks_debugme_groupwork.py - This script checks whether the TestOaksData.csv input file contains a header, prints tree species and saves only the oak species.

+The following packages are used in the codes:

+* sys - used for taking the input parameter from command line

+* csv - used for reading and writing comma separated files

+* re - for using regular expressions in python

+* pickle - used for reading and writing binary files in python

 #### Data
 This directory has all the data required by the scripts.